pygbe/pygbe/docs/intro.rst

 PyGBe also uses electrostatics to compute the extinction cross section of scatterers that are much smaller than the incident wavelength.
-This is relevant, for example to model localized surface plasmon resonance of nanoparticles, where the quasi-static approximation is valid
+This is relevant, for example, to model localized surface plasmon resonance of nanoparticles, where the quasi-static approximation is valid
 (`Mayergoyz, I. D. and Zhang, Z. (2007) <http://ieeexplore.ieee.org/abstract/document/4137779>`__, `Jung, J., et al (2010) <https://journals.aps.org/prb/abstract/10.1103/PhysRevB.81.125413>`__).